Clearway: Australia

 In Australia, a clearway is a special road upon which only taxis and buses may stop at the kerb on certain times of the day.
 Any other vehicle which stands at the kerb may be towed away (unless there is some form of emergency).

 Clearways are used on congested roads where there is no room for additional traffic lanes.
 Clearways aim to improve traffic flow at certain times of the day by prohibiting stopping in the lane next to the kerb, adding another lane to the roadway (when used on both sides of the road, two are added).

 In New South Wales clearways are indicated by a yellow broken line at the kerb and "clearway" signage (which indicates the times of the day upon which the clearway operates).

+In 2016, the criteria for a clearway in NSW was stated to be directional traffic flows of over 800 vehicles/hour, travel speeds 30km/h or below during peak, where alternative parking can be found and where the road is a strategic bus or freight corridor.
+From 2013 to 2020 the NSW Government implemented over 740km of clearways across Sydney.

 In Perth, Western Australia, clearways operate between 7:30 and 9:00 am, and from 4:15 to 6:00 pm on weekdays.
 Parking meters do not accept payment during these times.